arflynn28/arflynn28/README.md

 - Exploring ways to inspire and educate young people about Earth Observation and geospatial tech.

+🧠 Projects I’m Working On

+- 🎵 **Earth Observation Soundscapes** – Sonifying satellite data into music by mapping geospatial variables to pitch, rhythm, and instruments.
+(In Progress)

 📫 Email: arflynn28@gmail.com

 😄 Pronouns: He/Him